 Another plausible reason could be that these channels are always steady, ready to deliver content to their targeted audience when they need them.
 So the content produced gets to the right recipient at the time of their convenience.

 There’s one major problem, however.
-The internet is getting swamped up with content, and many of the channels where users frequent to for new content are getting bloated.
+The internet is getting swamped up with content, and many of the channels where users frequent for new content are getting bloated.

 Come to think about it; more than 2.73 million articles are published daily.
 Meaning, many industries are receiving an excessive supply of content to the extent that they’re experiencing a surplus.
-Consequently, marketers are having a hard time getting their content seen, and that’s a massive problem to marketers that rely on content for new business.
+Consequently, marketers are having a hard time getting their content seen, and that’s a massive problem for marketers that rely on content for new business.

 As a way of maximizing their content visibility, marketers have no option but to turn to new marketing techniques and reinvent the old ones.
 In comes sponsored content, native advertising, and influencer marketing, to name a few.

 Simple, instead of waiting for your customers to find you, you take your content to them in the hopes that some may be interested enough to check you out and take action.